geoffreyvanwyk/phel-lang.org/content/documentation/data-structures.md

 ## Vectors

-Vectors are an indexed, sequential data structure.
+Vectors are indexed, sequential data structures.
 They offer efficient random access (by index) and are very efficient in appending values at the end.

-To create a vector wrap the white space seperated values with brackets or use the `vector` function.
+To create a vector, wrap the whitespace-seperated values with brackets or use the `vector` function.

 ```phel
 [1 2 3] # Creates a new vector with three values
 (vector 1 2 3) # Creates a new vector with three values
 ```

-To get a value by its index use the `get` function.
-Similar to list you can use the `first` and `second` function to access the first or second values of the vector.
+To get a value by its index, use the `get` function.
+Similar to a list, you can use the `first` and `second` functions to access the first or second values of the vector.

 ```phel
 (get [1 2 3] 0) # Evaluates to 1